jonlpersson/ed-latimore/site/_posts/2022-04-07-the-tao-te-ching-19-quotes-and-big-ideas.md

 > 2. If you fail to trust people, you won’t inspire their trust.
 > 3. A man who justifies his actions isn’t respected.
 A man who boasts of his achievements has no merit.
 A man who brags will not endure.
 > 4. What is a good man but a bad man's teacher?
 What is a bad man but a good man's charge?
 > 5. A good general doesn't show off his power.
 A good warrior doesn't get angry.
 A good conqueror doesn't attack people.
 A good employer puts himself below his employees.
 This is called the power of non-contention.
 This is called using the strength of others.
-This is called perfect emulation of heaven.
+This is called perfect emulation of heaven.&nbsp;

 ## Other notes and big ideas from books I've read